everypolitician/data_pr_change_summarizer/README.md

+**DEPRECATED** September 2016: This repository has been deprecated in favor of [everypolitician-pull_request](https://github.com/everypolitician/everypolitician-pull_request).
+That library contains the core functionality of this web app and future enhancements should be added to that library.

 # EveryPolitician data change summarizer

 This is the code the EverPolitician bot uses to inspect data pull requests (specifically those are on the